Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Results and Findings

-The estimation results under varying degrees of linguistic uncertainty are illustrated in Figure \ref{fig:parameters} and \ref{fig:performance}.
+The estimation results under varying degrees of linguistic uncertainty are illustrated in Figures~\ref{fig:parameters} and~\ref{fig:performance}.
 We examine how replacing precise numerical probabilities with epistemic markers affects LLMs' internal decision-making parameters and performance under the framework of Prospect Theory.
+Because the epistemic markers are selected based on the model-specific probability mappings established above, this stage further tests whether semantically matched linguistic uncertainty preserves the same revealed decision-making behavior as numerical probability.
 The analysis covers four experimental conditions, including marker substitution in either or both options of the lottery choice task.

-\paragraph{Linguistic uncertainty causes moderate shifts in risk preference but affects other decision parameters more profoundly.} For the majority of models, the estimated risk preference remains relatively stable despite replacing numeric probabilities with epistemic markers, indicating that risk attitudes are only mildly perturbed by uncertainty.
-However, models differ considerably in their loss aversion and probability weighting under these conditions.
-Larger models tend to maintain more consistent loss sensitivity resembling human behavior, whereas smaller models show larger fluctuations.
+\paragraph{Epistemic uncertainty induces non-invariant PT parameters under matched probability meanings.} For the majority of models, the estimated risk preference remains relatively stable despite replacing numeric probabilities with epistemic markers, indicating that risk attitudes are only mildly perturbed by uncertainty.
+However, loss aversion and probability weighting shift more substantially under these conditions.
+In particular, changes in $\lambda$ suggest that models do not preserve the same loss sensitivity when equivalent uncertainty is expressed through linguistic markers rather than numerical probabilities.
 Similarly, the increase in $\gamma$ after adding disturbance shows that most models exhibit increasingly conservative probability distortions, reflecting cautious decision patterns under ambiguity.

-\paragraph{Epistemic markers sometimes activate a more PT-like decision-making behavior for LLMs.} This may because LLMs are more sensitive to linguistic uncertainty than numeric probability value, showing a different probability interpretation of epistemic markers as we obtain in stage 2.
-However, this finding does not mean epistemic markers can guarantee a more PT-like decision-making behavior.
-It further strengthen our claim that LLMs' decision-making is not stable and explainable.
+More fundamentally, drift under semantically matched substitutions reveals non-invariant decision-making: models alter revealed preferences when equivalent uncertainty is expressed differently.
+This suggests that epistemic markers are not merely interchangeable verbal forms of numerical probabilities, but can directly affect the internal preference structure revealed by LLMs.